 This can mean lower prices.
 In some cases much lower prices.
 One cloud customer told me a local supplier charges 11 times as much for storage as Amazon Web Services.

-That’s not always true.
+But that’s not always true.
 Local cloud service companies like Revera and Datacom can often match overseas rivals thanks to using nimbler technologies.

 If government departments export data to overseas cloud services, there’s even less opportunity for local cloud providers to build economies of scale.